 - $470 per credit hour for Internship courses

 Meet the Program Director

-Dr. Sara Blakeslee Salkil is the program director of the online Master of Marriage and Family Therapy program.
+Dr. Sara Blakeslee Salkil is the program director of the online Master of Marriage and Family Therapy, the Bachelor of Science in Child and Family Services and the Certificate in Medical Family Therapy programs.
 She is independently licensed as a Marriage and Family Therapist in Ohio and Texas and is an AAMFT-Approved Supervisor.
 Sara grew up in Oklahoma and earned her bachelor’s degree in Marketing from Oklahoma State University.
 She received her master’s degree in marriage and family therapy from ACU and her doctorate in MFT from Texas Tech University.
 In addition to her academic and clinical work, she is a member of the Counselor, Social Worker & Marriage and Family Therapist licensing board in Ohio and a member of the Governance Leadership Identification Task Force with the American Association for Marriage and Family Therapy.
 She also practices part-time.